GLOBAL MARKETS-Stocks gain on talk on China growth; euro rises

 Appetite for higher-yielding debt cooled demand for low-risk Bund futures which fell 19 ticks to 139.63.

-Oil rose for a second straight day on the China speculation and as a weaker dollar triggered buying of riskier assets.
+Oil rose for a second straight day as a weaker dollar triggered buying of riskier assets.

-The ICE Brent crude oil futures contract for May delivery , which expires on Friday, settled up $1.53 at $121.71.
+ICE Brent futures added $1.10 to $121.28 a barrel.
+U.S. crude oil was up $1.02 at $103.72.

-U.S. May crude settled up 94 cents at $103.64.
 (Additional reporting by Richard Hubbard in London and Chris Reese and Ryan Vlastelica in New York; Writing by Herbert Lash; Editing by Leslie Adler)

 * Sibanye closes syndication of $2,650,000,000 bridge facilities